-If you are a parent or student you can report a bullying incident by completing the form below.
+If you are a parent or student you can report a bullying incident or request support by completing the form below.
 You can choose to remain anonymous or provide your name.
 It will be treated in complete confidence by our designated senior leaders.

 The Internet is an increasingly important element in 21st century life for education, business and social interaction.
 The school has a duty to provide students with high-quality Internet access as part of their learning experience.
 Internet use is a part of the statutory curriculum and a necessary learning tool for staff and students.
 The school Internet access will be designed expressly for student use and will include filtering appropriate to the age of students.

 Clear boundaries will be set for the appropriate use of the Internet and digital communications and discussed with staff and students.

 Students will be educated in the effective use of the Internet in research, including the skills of knowledge location, retrieval and evaluation.
 This will be achieved via a series of e-safety lessons within the Year 7 Computing curriculum and also through regular assemblies using the latest CEOP (Child Exploitation and Online Protection) materials, delivered by a CEOP trained member of Senior staff.

 In 2013 we launched our eSafety campaign to ensure each and every student knows how to be a good, safe digital citizen.
 Each year this involves all students to participate in activities provided by outside agencies over a whole day, there is also a trip to the Sky News studios in London!

 We want all our students to embrace mobile devices and have fun discovering everything the internet has to offer – safely.
 Teenagers have a way of being one-step-ahead with technology so it is our job to make them stop and think about what they are doing.

 Many students have 24 hour access to the internet.
 We don’t believe in completely filtering the internet.
 We want to educate students on what is acceptable and how not to be vulnerable online.